betacraft/yaag/README.md

 ## Why ?

 Most of the web services expose their APIs to the mobile or third party developers.
 Documenting them is somewhat pain in the ass.
-We are trying to reduce the pain, atleast for in house projects where you don't have to expose your documentation to the world.
+We are trying to reduce the pain, at least for in house projects where you don't have to expose your documentation to the world.
 YAAG generates simple bootstrap based API documentation without writing a single line of comments.

 ## How it works ?